Is a Graphic Design Degree Worth It or Worthless?

 Another perk of earning a graphic design degree is that you have the unique opportunity to sharpen your skills alongside industry experts.
 Most graphic design programs employ faculty members who have years of experience under their belt.

 Watching YouTube videos at home can’t compare to the priceless, hands-on instruction you could receive from an expert mentor.
-Their coaching goes so much deeper than just the content of the courses.
+Their coaching goes much deeper than just the content of the courses.

-Jennifer Ayotte, dean of the Rasmussen College School of Design, explains that many of the instructors in her program are still very active in the design world.
+Jennifer Ayotte, Dean of the Rasmussen College School of Design, explains that many of the instructors in her program are still very active in the design world.
 This experience helps them to apply the coursework directly to the real world.

 “Some of the best lessons to share with students are the ones that just happened a few hours ago at work,” Ayotte says.